Oliver276A/TinaThePageTurner/Final-Report.md

     - Then the rotating time or even the rotating mechanism can be adapted to each page as needed, as some are more loose and some are tighter
 3. Placing the stick servo vertically lower to reduce the angle to reduce creasing of the pages and to improve the chances of the stick lifting a page
 4. For the wheel, a clip component (replacing the clothespeg) that is better attached and more resistant
 5. An optimized body frame design (take out unnecessary bits and weight)

 In addition, there are numerous potential development to Tina, including but not limited to:
-1. Different user input: e.g. A sensor that detects foot motion
+1. Different user input: e.g. A sensor that detects foot motion, automatic counting, MIDI, etc.
 2. Reverse page turning

-Tina was able to paint an optimistic picture.
+3. Adaptation for other instruments e.g. To fit on sheet music stands

+Tina was able to paint an optimistic picture for the development of an automatic page turning device.
+Although by no means perfect, Tina fulfilled its purpose of showing that the making of such a device is feasible at a low cost.
+The fact that Tina succeeded to carry out basic fundamental tasks means that with more and better resources and more time, a fully functional page turner that is practical, cheap, consistent, simple and reliable can be developed.

+### 4.3.
+References

+- Page Turner.
+"Automatic Page Turner, by Page Turner Co., for Pianists and Musicians," *YouTube*, 9th Oct 2020, https://youtu.be/G2RFGrQZSTo?si=Q4xsxEa2sr18Slvu.
+Accessed 2nd Jun 2025.
+- jabish albuladora.
+"Automatic Page Turner Ph," *YouTube*, 21st Jun 2015, https://youtu.be/CKVff6EtwCs?si=Kb442-sn2RrqLdt4.
+Accessed 2nd Jun 2025.
+- Rehabmart.
+"PageFlip Automatic Page Turner2.flv," *YouTube*, 24th Feb 2010, https://youtu.be/1Xn1iUqC9gk?si=drv0QgZd-4C8tCpC.
+Accessed 2nd Jun 2025.
+- PrintLab.
+"3D Printed Auto Page Turner," *YouTube*, 4th Dec 2023, https://youtu.be/WpUmWCApFB4?si=h_dbwm2LjK1nmO1O.
+Accessed 2nd Jun 2025.
+- "Hey folks, Any idea how to increase the tire grip on my RC car?
+It’s pretty fast goes at 40km/h but the tires are so bad, and good tires are way too expensive than my RC cars due to import duties.
+Please share your suggestions!," r/rccars, *Reddit*, https://www.reddit.com/r/rccars/comments/11sehz6/hey_folks_any_idea_how_to_increase_the_tire_grip/.
+Accessed 2nd Jun 2025.

+### 4.4.
+Acknowledgements

+- Professor Manuel Toharia
+- Professor Joel Trudeau
+And thank you, Lenie, for being always! :)